 Working with Parameter Modesedit

-Every Parameter can be in one of three modes, Constant Mode, Expression Mode, Export Mode, or Bind mode.
+Every Parameter can be in one of four modes, Constant Mode, Expression Mode, Export Mode, or Bind mode.
 The Parameter Mode lets you quickly switch modes to test new values, expressions, export, or bind settings.

 - Constant - this is the default mode which handles number and string values as entered into the parameter.